DiffstarPop: A generative physical model of galaxy star formation history

 In Figure~\ref{fig_diffmah_no_tpeak}, we illustrate an example of a simulated subhalo in which $\tpeak$ plays a prominent role in the fit.
 On the y-axis is $\Mpeak$ plotted as a function of cosmic time on the x-axis; the solid blue curve shows $\Mpeak(t)$ taken directly from the simulation, the dashed black curve shows the best-fitting Diffmah model that includes the $\tpeak$ parameter, and the dotted red curve shows the best-fitting result of the original Diffmah model published in \citet{hearin_etal21_diffmah} that did not include $\tpeak.$ This subhalo has an especially early infall time into its host halo, and its growth was subsequently arrested by the strong tidal field within the host.

 We can readily see in Figure~\ref{fig_diffmah_no_tpeak} that the dashed black curve gives a much better approximation to the simulated MAH relative to the dotted red, particularly around the time that the growth of the subhalo becomes arrested.
 We have visually examined hundreds of individual Diffmah fits, and we find this situation to be rather common, especially for massive subhalos with early infall times.
 When running fits to such halos using the original version of Diffmah, we find that the fitter is able to give a reasonable approximation such as the one shown with the dotted red curve in Figure~\ref{fig_diffmah_no_tpeak}, although the best-fitting values of $\thetamah$ tend to take on extreme values in order to compensate for the lack of parametric freedom to capture arrested growth.
 Meanwhile, when including $\tpeak$ in the model, the quality of the fits improve, and the remaining Diffmah parameters more closely resemble the regions of parameter space occupied by central halos.
+To quantify this improvement, in Figure~\ref{fig_diffmah_no_tpeak_tng} we show results for halos in the \tng simulation, finding similar results in the other simulations.
+For halos with $t_{\rm peak} < t_0$, introducing $t_{\rm peak}$ reduces both the bias and the scatter in the fitted mass accretion histories.
+In contrast, for halos with $t_{\rm peak} \ge t_0$, the two parametrizations yield nearly identical results.
 We take these observations as motivation to update the Diffmah model to include the $\tpeak$ parameter.